abailly/abailly.github.io/drafts/the-startup-experience.md

 Even within the Haskell
 community TDD is not widely accepted as a standard practice of development.
 I personally think Haskell is a really great fit for TDD if you take it in a broad sense, that is if you include all the tools the language and platform provide as part of your TDD cycle.
-This means leveraging the interpreter, compiler, type-checker and test running to shorten the feedback loop.
+This means leveraging the interpreter, compiler, type-checker and test runner to shorten the feedback loop.

 Maintaining tests require (a lot of) effort and discipline, and it is tempting when pressed to deliver to cut corners.
 And I sometimes have done it myself: Comment out an flaky test in order to stabilize build.
 But except in one occasion, I have always come